fp-cybrilla/fp-cybrilla.github.io/content/index.md

         MF Orders
       </div>
       <div class="card-body text-size-14 dark:text-primary-DN110">
-        Buy and sell mutual funds for your investors with FP Order APIs
+        Enable lumpsum and sip investments for your investors
       </div>
     </a>
   </div>